A predicted distribution for Galois groups of maximal unramified extensions: A random admissible group with Property E

 \subsection{On the $p$-class field tower groups}

 We cannot prove that every $\Gal(K^{\#}/K)$ can be expressed as $\FF_n/[ Y(\Rr) ]$ for some $n$ and $\Rr$, since in particular we do not know if $\Gal(K^{\#}/K)$ is finitely generated (which is a question of Shafarevich, see \cite[Section 3]{Safarevic1963a} and \cite[Example 16.10.9 (c)]{Fried2008}).
-(Note that our conjecture does not, at least immediately, imply that $\Gal(K^{\#}/K)$ is finitely generated because of the behavior of limits of measures.)
+(Our conjecture does not, at least immediately, imply that $\Gal(K^{\#}/K)$ is finitely generated because of the behavior of limits of measures.)
 However, we will prove in Proposition~\ref{prop:pClassGroup} that the pro-$p$ quotients of $\Gal(K^{\#}/K)$, the $p$-class field tower groups, can always be expressed by groups that occur in our model.

-We now define notation that will be used for the lemmas and proposition in this section.
-For a $\Gamma$-extension $K$ of $Q$, we let $n_K$ be $2$ if $Q=\Q$ and be $q(q-1)$ if $Q=\F_q(t)$.
-For a prime $p$ that is relatively prime to $n_K|\Gamma|$, let $G_{K,p}$ be the Galois group of the maximal pro-$p$ extension of $K$ that is unramified everywhere and split completely at the places of $K$ over infinity, i.e.~the maximal pro-$p$ quotient of $\Gal(K^{\#}/K)$.
-We define $\widetilde{G}_{K,p}$ to be the Galois group of the maximal unramified pro-$p$ extension of $K$.
+We now define notation that will be used for the lemma and proposition in this section and their proofs.
+For a prime $p\nmid \bad$, let $G_{K,p}$ be the Galois group of the maximal pro-$p$ extension of $K$ that is unramified everywhere and split completely at the places of $K$ over $\infty$, i.e.,~the maximal pro-$p$ quotient of $\Gal(K^{\#}/K)$.
+We define $\widetilde{G}_{K,p}$ to be the Galois group of the maximal unramified pro-$p$ extension of $K$, so $\widetilde{G}_{K,p}$ surjects onto $G_{K,p}$.